Biodiversity net gain

-When we have started to use the various metrics in our project work, we have noticed that there is no way to explicitly include for the benefits of improved upstream and downstream movement of fish in the calculations, as it focusses on the presence of different habitats rather than the connectivity, quality or functionality of those habitats.
-I will reflect on what that means for freshwater fish and the river environment in general.
+When we started to use the various metrics in our project work, we noticed that there is no way to explicitly include for the benefits of improved upstream and downstream movement of fish in the calculations.

 This feels like a huge missed opportunity for BNG to drive improvements to longitudinal connectivity in our rivers.

 Or is it?

 The most effective way for a river to be longitudinally connected is by weir removal, as this will lead to the most fish passage improvements, as well as reconnect sediment transport in the reach.
 Often this is not feasible due to many constraints – at a navigation for example.
 But sometimes a technical fish pass is preferred over weir removal.
 Due to uncertainties and risks, often over the behaviour of the river upstream.
 A weir removal will lead to greater variety of in-channel habitat than a technical pass, which will retain the current water levels.
 And so would generate new habitat which could be included in the BNG metrics.

 Will this encourage developers and structure owners to be braver at the options assessment stage to obtain the BNG points, rather than taking a more risk averse approach?
 It could be argued that an as-nature bypass channel, assuming it creates suitable habitat will also provide quantifiable (BNG) habitat improvements.

 Will we now see a preference for more natural fish passage solutions?
 We will see, as BNG becomes further embedded in the planning process, there is a lot to get to grips with but our breadth of experience is developing rapidly!